 ACCESSIBILITY AND RECTIFICATION OF RECORDS

-94. A physician must, promptly and within not more than 30 days of its receipt, respond to any request made by his patient to examine or obtain a copy of documents concerning him in any record established in his respect.
+94. A physician must, promptly and within not more than 20 days of its receipt, respond to any request made by his patient 14 years of age or older to examine or obtain a copy of documents concerning him in any record established in his respect.

 95. A physician may demand from a patient reasonable fees no greater than the cost of reproducing or transcribing such documents and the cost of transmitting a copy of the latter.